 After you’ve determined the key features and amenities you’re looking for, it’s time to review finances.
 Based on your research, what kind of entrance prices are you looking at for the size of the condo you are looking for?
 And looking at your list of wants and needs, how many are likely to be standard features, and how many will require upgrades?
 Have you accounted for condo fees and storage space, if needed?
 These are simply the big questions.

-It’s also important to try and lower your downsizing costs ahead of time and remember the finer details such as moving costs, furnishings and monthly services and amenities that will move with you (i.e. internet, telephone, Netflix, utilities, etc.).
+If this is your first home, there are a number of tips of saving for the initial down payment.
+If you're thinking of downsizing, it maybe important to you to try and lower your downsizing costs ahead of time and remember the finer details such as moving costs, furnishings and monthly services and amenities that will move with you (i.e. internet, telephone, Netflix, utilities, etc.).

 Once you have done some initial research, identified what you’re looking for in your condo, and have reviewed your finances, you should be well prepared to start meeting with some sales teams.